<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1428396443888464&amp;ev=PageView&amp;noscript=1">

 • Seat Height: 37.4 in

 If off-roading is your priority, weight is your enemy.
-Husqvarna's FE350S represents the bleeding edge of street-legal off-road performance, and brings power and lightness in equal measure that no other machine can match.
+Husqvarna's FE350S represents the bleeding edge of street-legal off-road performance, and brings power and lightness in equal measure that few machines can match.

 Husqvarna's aim with the 350S was to create a hardcore enduro race machine that could narrowly squeak by US emissions standards to remain street legal in factory trim.

-It's got turn signals and a catalytic converter, but other than that this is basically a full-blown race bike.
+It's got turn signals and a catalytic converter, but other than that, this is basically a full-blown hard enduro bike.

-Everything about the FE350S is top-notch: the WP Xact suspension is the best in the segment, the chassis in sharp and nimble, the hydraulic Brembo brakes are powerful.
+Everything about the FE350S is top-notch: the WP Xact suspension is the best in the segment, the chassis is sharp and nimble, the hydraulic Brembo brakes are smooth, powerful, and fade-free.

-We also love the 348cc DOHC engine, which pairs a strong low-end punch with a high-revving top end that makes the most out of every gear.
+We also love the 348cc DOHC engine, which pairs a solid low-end punch with a high-revving top end that makes the most out of every gear.

 While the Husky's comparatively high maintenance requirements wouldn't make it our first choice as an ultralight adventure bike, its off-road performance is second to none.